sarvanithin/Attendance-Marking-Using-Facial-Recognition-/README.md

-Facial Recognition and Data Logging System
+## Facial Recognition and Data Logging System
-Welcome to the Facial Recognition and Data Logging System!
-This advanced solution is designed to detect faces in video feeds, verify them against a predefined dataset, and update a CSV file with the relevant information.
-Follow these easy steps to use the system:
+Welcome to the Face Detection and Data Addition System!
+This robust solution is designed for detecting faces in video, verifying them against a predefined dataset, and updating a CSV file with relevant data.
+To seamlessly use this system, follow these straightforward steps:

-Prerequisites
+## Prerequisites
-First, install the required libraries by running:
+Install the necessary libraries by executing:

 pip install -r requirements.txt

 Image Naming Convention
-Make sure your image files follow this naming format: "Name Number.jpg" (e.g., "Shukur 1.jpg").
+Ensure your image files adhere to this naming convention: "Name Number.jpg" (e.g., "Shukur 1.jpg").

-Training the Face Detection Model
-Train the face detection model by executing:
+## Train the face detection model by running:
 python train_model.py
-Then, run main_work.py to identify faces, compare them with the dataset, and add the data to the CSV file:
+Execute main_work.py to identify faces, cross-reference the dataset, and append data to the CSV file: python main_work.py

-python main_work.py
-The system will automatically update the CSV file with relevant information whenever it detects a match.
-Enjoy the benefits of effective facial recognition and efficient data management!
+The system automatically updates the CSV file with relevant data upon finding a match.
+Experience the power of facial recognition and streamlined data management in action!